Skip to main content

 Kitchen Management and Practice

-You will develop advanced practical skills in the kitchen particularly in creative and developmental aspects of current trends.
-You will consider the management of running a kitchen in depth.
+You develop advanced practical skills in the kitchen particularly in creative and developmental aspects of current trends.
+You consider the management of running a kitchen in depth.
 You may be entered for City and Guilds Level 3 Kitchen and Larder depending on your ability.

-Managing and Developing People in the Hospitality Profession
+Managing and Developing People

 Starting a Business

-The Work Environment and Self-analysis
+The Work Environment and Self-Analysis

 Advanced Culinary Skills and Menu Design